How to Report Fake Marriott Robocalls

 Instead, you should hang up as soon as possible.
 If the caller is authentic, they will contact you in a different way or, at the very least, leave a voicemail.
 Legitimate callers will always make it easy to verify their identity and allow you to provide your personal information in the safest way possible.

-What Is the Difference Between Legal and Illegal Robocalls?
+What Is the Difference Between Illegal Robocalls?

 Just hearing the word “robocall” might push your buttons, but in truth, not all robocalls are irritating, harmful, or illegal.
 In fact, some of them are a useful tool in instances when a legitimate organization or government agency needs to reach out to a large number of people quickly and efficiently (such as a public service announcement amidst a natural disaster).
 Similarly, your local pharmacy or medical service provider can opt to remind you of your appointment through a pre-recorded, automated call.